I am a woman of science and faith.

 I am wildly passionate about probiotics, balancing hormones, omega-3 fats, plant-based diets and reducing inflammation with...(gasp!)...food.
 My heart rate jumps just talking about it!

-The initial intervention is to heal the relationship with food.
+The initial intervention is to find peace with food.
+You know, make food FUN again!
 The cycle of weight loss and weight gain is physically unhealthy on its own, and the emotional stigma attached to it inflicts another round of damage.
-The role of a dietitian has shifted from handing out meal plans to helping others find peace with food.
+The role of a dietitian has shifted from handing out meal plans to helping others heal their relationship with food.

 Unlike other vices, there is an unavoidable necessity of eating.
 Food is everywhere.
 From the second you wake up you’re faced with thousands of food related decisions.
 And for the high percentage of the population who have grown to have a love-hate relationship with food...the prevalence of food decisions and food conversations could feel daunting.